Five Behaviours That Put You At Risk of Burnout

-Five behaviours that put you at risk of burnout
+Here are five key behaviours that put you at risk of burnout:

 People pleasing refers to an excessive need to make others happy, often at the expense of your own needs.
 When you constantly prioritise other people's needs over your own, you can feel drained and disconnected from your own goals.